rdiaz82/100DaysOfCode/README.md

 **Day 29** Today I have working on the medium article about OpenWhisk with Rust for IoT Applications and advanced a little bit with the Cloud Practitioner course.

+**Day 30** Today I have continued with the cloud practitioner course and I have been reading some articles about category theory